wso2/product-as/README.md

 # Welcome to WSO2 Application Server

 Welcome to WSO2 Application Server, the successor of WSO2 Carbon based Application Server.
-From version 6.0.0 onward, WSO2 Application Server is based on vanilla Apache Tomcat.
+WSO2 Application Server 6.0.0 is a complete revamp and is based on vanilla Apache Tomcat.
 WSO2 provides a number of features by means of extensions to Tomcat to add/enhance the functionality.
 It provides first class support for generic web applications and JAX-RS/JAX-WS web applications.
 The performance of the server and individual application can be monitored by integrating WSO2 Application Server with WSO2 Data Analytics Server.